The Pillar Protocol: A 3–Day Sandbag Strength System

 Sandbag Floor Press

-- Horizontal pressing strength
+- Pressing strength

 Sandbag Squeeze Holds

-- Upper-back bracing
+- Upper back bracing

 Lateral Raises

-- Medial delts
+- Side delts

-- Scapular control
+- Shoulder control

 PILGRIMAGE / CORE WORK